When Is It Too Late to Prune Roses?

 When Is It Too Late?

-- Completed Bud Break: If buds have developed, heavy pruning can delay blooms and reduce flower numbers for the season.
+- Completed Bud Break: Once those buds have opened and started leafing out, major cuts will delay your blooms and potentially reduce flower count for the whole season.
+You’ve essentially wasted the plant’s head start.

 Exceptions and Adjustments